hueyyeng/VesperiaGuide/docs/missables.md

 - [ ] With Sorcerer Ring Level 4, explore Keiv Moc thoroughly for more items.
 You can also find the Nebilim (Fell Arms Part 3)
 - [ ] With Sorcerer Ring Level 4, explore Relewiese Hollow thoroughly for more items.
 You can also find the Mercurius (Fell Arms Part 4)
 - [ ] With Sorcerer Ring Level 4, go back to Quoi Forest.
 From the eastern entrance/exit, go west a bit and look out for rotten grass.
 Burn them to an area where you can find the Glasya Labolas (Fell Arms Part 5)
-- [ ] Before you go on any further, make sure you have at least completed 50% of the Collector Book.
+- [ ] Before you go on any further, make sure you have at least completed 50% of the Collector's Book.
 Walk up the stairs in the west house in Aspio.
-Later, when you have completed 100% of the Collector Book, head toward the fountain at the west in Halure.
+Later, when you have completed 100% of the Collector's Book, head toward the fountain at the west in Halure.
 You will get Limits Bottle and Estelle's Item Mania title.
-Make sure you at least activate the part in Aspio NOW because you are JUST before the deadline (Collector Book Final Part)
+Make sure you at least activate the part in Aspio NOW because you are JUST before the deadline (Collector's Book Final Part)

 ## After Capua Nor
 - [ ] When Patty goes off at nighttime, follow her to the west and toward the port behind the mansion.
 Get on the boat to the Atherum.
 Go up to the deck and when fighting Cursed Wanderer, use the *Beautiful Star* (Maris Stella) (Secret Mission 20, PS3 and Definitive Edition)